 The approval process for secured loans can take 4–6 weeks, as banks need to carefully evaluate your collateral and verify its details.

 Banks hire approved valuers to determine the market value of your property.
-This is Property Valuation.
-They also verify legal ownership, municipal approvals, and the property’s current market rate.
+They also verify legal ownership, municipal approvals, and the property's current market rate.

-Interest rates for secured loans typically range from 9.40% to 11%, depending on the bank and your financial profile.
-Since collateral reduces the lender’s risk, these loans often come with lower interest rates compared to unsecured loans.
+Interest rates for secured loans typically start from around 9.40% p.a., depending on the bank and your financial profile (as of 2025-26; subject to change — verify with lender).
+Since collateral reduces the lender's risk, these loans often come with lower interest rates compared to unsecured loans.

 Repayment tenures are usually between 10–15 years, allowing borrowers to manage their monthly EMIs more comfortably after graduation.